On the Farm

 but they help the farm any way they can.

-Elise works on the behind the scenes programming
+Elise works on the behind the scenes in technology applications

-with computer applications and is our farm Meteorologist while
+for the farm and is our farm Meteorologist while living in Alabama.

-living in Alabama.
-Elise and her husband are have a son and a
+Elise and her husband are have a son and a daughter.

 After running in college while pursuing a degree in Sports

-Administration, and a stint as an assistant college track coach,
+Administration, and as an assistant college track coach, Britta now

-Britta now uses her love of running to help coordinate our trail
+uses her love of running to help coordinate our trail runs.
+Britta

-runs.
-Britta and her husband live in Iowa and have a son
+and her husband live in Iowa and have a son and a daughter.

 Kayla may have moved from our farm, but she married a farm boy